Help protect against harmful apps with Google Play Protect

 How Google Play Protect works

 - Warn you.
 If an app is detected that may be harmful to your device, you’ll get a notification.
 To remove the app, tap Uninstall on the notification.
+Google Play Protect might also disable the app to keep it from running until you uninstall it.

 - Remove the app automatically.
 In some cases, if a harmful app has been detected, you may get a notification saying the app was removed.